merenlab/merenlab.org/data/index.md

 ---
 layout: page
-title: Public Data
+title: Public Data and Reproducible Bioinformatics
 modified: 2015-07-30
 excerpt: "Publicly available data and other information on publications from our lab"
 comments: true
 ---

-This page serves the publicly available data mentioned in our publications, or in publications our group is involved.
+This page serves the publicly available data items mentioned in our publications.
 Please do not hesitate to get in touch if something is missing.

 {% include _join-anvio-slack.html %}